swashata/wca-wpackio-2018-talk/script.md

 [show wpackio.server.js]
 Now only thing left it to tell wpackio-scripts about our own development server.
-Here I am using docker which gives me a WordPress server at localhost:8080.
+Here I am using vvv which gives me a WordPress server at wca.test.
-But it could be anything, perhaps vvv, or wamp or mamp.
+But it could be anything, perhaps docker, or wamp or mamp.

 [run command]
 So let us run the command and see what happens.